ni/nimi-python/docs/nifgen/functions.rst

     :py:func:`nifgen.configure_arb_sequence` function to specify what arbitrary sequence you want the signal generator to produce.

-    The :py:func:`nifgen.create_advanced_arb_sequence` function extends on the
+    The :py:func:`nifgen.create_arb_sequence` function extends on the
-    :py:func:`nifgen.create_arb_sequence` function by adding the ability to set the number of samples in each sequence step and to set marker locations.
+    :py:func:`nifgen.CreateArbSequence` function by adding the ability to set the number of samples in each sequence step and to set marker locations.

     An arbitrary sequence consists of multiple waveforms.
 For each waveform,